Skip to main content

 Taiwanese Breakfast (Doujiang Set)

-Traditional breakfast from soy milk shops featuring youtiao (fried dough), fantuan (rice rolls), dan bing (egg crepes), served with warm soy milk.
-Unique cultural experience.
+The classic spread from a soy milk shop: youtiao (fried dough), fantuan (rice rolls), and dan bing (egg crepes), all washed down with warm soy milk.
+Worth getting up early for.

 Danzai Noodles (Tainan)